07 May 2026

 • Bankruptcy or creditor claims

-In some cases, this could result in your family losing the property and therefore should not be lightly.
+In some cases, this could result in your family losing the property and therefore should not be done lightly.
 We would recommend legal advice is taken before making such a gift.

 Summary